 docker image ls, you won't see one either.

-To fix this, we need to “tag” our existing image we’ve built to give it another name.
+To fix this, you need to tag your existing image you've built to give it another name.

-Login to the Docker Hub using the command
+Sign in to Docker Hub using the command

 docker login -u YOUR-USER-NAME.

 docker tagcommand to give the